srajansohani/blog-the-change/Readme.md

 1. Go to [Hashnode](https://hashnode.com/) and click on the user icon, then hover over Personal Blog, and click on series as shown.
    ![https://ibb.co/61D1Zv8]

+2. Enter Series name and Series-slug and just store series slug as we will use it in our yml file and create a series corresponding to your repo name

 **Step 4: Add Workflow File in your repository**

 Next, you will need to add the workflow file to your repository.
-Create a file named `.github/workflows/gpt-commit-summarizer.yml` (relative to the git root folder) and copy the following code into it:
+Create a file named `.github/workflows/commit-blog-generator.yml` (relative to the git root folder) and copy the following code into it:

 ```yaml
 on: [push]